emmalevesque/headroom/README.md

 ## Important Notes

 - **Files are overwritten in place** after backup — Rekordbox metadata remains linked
-- Only files with **positive effective gain** are shown and processed
+- **Gain mode**: Only files with positive effective gain are shown and processed
+- **Soft clip mode**: Only files below the target LUFS-I are processed
 - MP3/AAC native lossless requires at least **1.5dB headroom** to be processed
 - MP3/AAC re-encoding is **opt-in** and requires explicit confirmation
+- ID3v2 comment tagging applies to **MP3 and AIFF only**; other formats are skipped silently
 - macOS resource fork files (`._*`) are automatically ignored
+- ffmpeg ≥ 4.4 is required for the `asoftclip` filter (soft clip mode)

 ## Technical Details